padrino/padrino-docs/guides/padrino-cache.md

 #### Fragment-level expiration

-Using the example above of a tweet server, let's suppose our users have a tendency to post things they quickly regret.
-When we query our database for new tweets, let's check to see if any have been deleted.
+Using the example above of a tweet server, let‘s suppose our users have a tendency to post things they quickly regret.
+When we query our database for new tweets, let‘s check to see if any have been deleted.
 If so, we’ll do our user a favor and instantly re-render the feed.